Is Your Real Estate Agent Legit? Watch Out For These Warning Signs

 Dishonest about listing price or home value

 On the other hand, an agent who is just trying to land you as a client — or buy the listing, as they say in the real estate world — may inflate how much your home is really worth.
-Once they get the listing, you’ll likely end up lowering the price because of a lack of buyer interest, or have to concede to lots of repairs and thus, reduce your profit.
+Once they get the listing, you’ll likely end up lowering the listing price because of a lack of buyer interest, or have to concede to lots of repairs and thus reduce your profit.

 When interviewing agents, don’t go with the one that suggests the highest listing price.
 Review the agent’s comparative market analysis to make sure it’s accurate and use good judgement when pricing your home.